 Camping is one of the most popular American outdoor activities.
-From pitching a tent in the backyard to extensive trips to national parks, it’s an excellent way to have fun and create memories.
-And to make sure those memories are fond ones, you’ll want to be prepared as you head into the Great Outdoors.
+From pitching a tent in the backyard to extensive trips to national parks, camping is an excellent way to have fun and create memories.
+And to make sure those memories are fond ones, you’ll want to be prepared as you head into the great outdoors.

 - Extra batteries.
 This means for flashlights, cell phones, radios – everything that requires a battery.

 - Trash bags.
 Really?
-Trash bags are a safety item?
-If you don’t believe it, consider that stray garbage can not only attract insects, but really big animals.
+Are trash bags a safety item?
+If you don’t believe it, consider that stray garbage can not only attract insects, but it also can attract really big animals.
 Like wolves and bears.
-Keep your campsite clean, and there’s less of a chance for those unwanted visitors.
+Keep your camp site clean, and there’s less of a chance for those unwanted visitors.

-- Insect repellent: Left untreated, bug bites can turn into infections.
-Prevent them from happening in the first place.
+- Insect repellent.
+Left untreated, bug bites can turn into infections.
+Prevent bug bites from happening in the first place thanks to insect repellent.

 - First aid kit.
-Nothing elaborate, just a basic kit with gauze, bandages, ointment, tape and the like.
+Nothing elaborate, just a basic first aid kit with gauze, bandages, ointment, tape and the like will suffice.
 Ice packs are also a good idea to treat sprained joints and to help out with bug bites and other injuries.

 - Lighters and matches.
 If you need to cook food or even signal help from the ground, you’ll need these items.
 And let’s be honest – who wants to rub sticks together for hours?

-For those extreme emergencies (especially during a camping session), nothing prepares you like high-quality BLS, ACLS, CRP and other emergency training.
-Southern California’s leading CPR trainer, SureFire CPR, offers a full range of courses for beginners, experienced medical care workers and everyone in between.
+For those extreme emergencies (especially during a camping session), nothing prepares you like high-quality CPR and First Aid Training training.
+Southern California’s leading CPR trainer, SureFire CPR, offers a full selection of courses for beginners, experienced medical care workers and everyone in between.
 With EMT technicians, firefighters, nurses and other professionals on our staff, we’re ready to help you today!

 Please call (888) 277-3143 for more on our complete line of emergency preparedness training courses.